 Overview

 This lesson is mainly about structure and comparison.
-Students need a clear map of the Solar System,
+You need a clear map of the Solar System,

 but they also need the physical reasons behind the patterns, especially why the inner planets differ